 Where the POI requires access to NF data that is stored in the UDSF/UDR, non-LI network functions and processes or non-LI authorised personnel shall not be able to detect POI access to that data in the UDSF/UDR.

-The POI and ADMF/MDF shall be responsible for managing encryption of LI data stored for the POI in addition to any default encryption applied by the NF.
+The POI and LICF/MDF shall be responsible for managing encryption of LI data stored for the POI in addition to any default encryption applied by the NF.

 The above requirements shall apply when the UDSF/UDR provide data storage for TF/NF.